dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-dynamodb.md

 To learn more about DynamoDB primary/partition keys, read the [AWS DynamoDB Developer Guide.](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey)

-The following `statestore.yaml` file shows how to configure the DynamoDB state store component to use the partition key attribute name of `contractID`:
+The following `statestore.yaml` file shows how to configure the DynamoDB state store component to use the partition key attribute name of `ContractID`:

 ```yaml
 apiVersion: dapr.io/v1alpha1